LittleBigRefresh/Docs/Docs/topics/discord/information.md

 ## Appealing

 We currently lack a proper appeals system due to lack of cases.
-However, if you believe a punishment was unfairly administered, you can reach out to a staff member on Discord–preferably not the one who issued the punishment (as to avoid bias)–or email us at support@littlebigrefresh.com or jvyden@jvyden.xyz to explain your perspective.
+However, if you believe a punishment was unfairly administered, you can reach out to a staff member on Discord–preferably not the one who issued the punishment (as to avoid bias)–or email us at support@lbpbonsai.com to explain your perspective.
 Most punishments we issue tend to focus on general behavior rather than individual incidents so in most instances we probably won’t reverse a decision.

 ## Server Invite